Philip Palin: Gallipoli

 The brigade landed at Cape Helles on the Gallipoli peninsula where Palin and his Sikhs took part in the Second and Third Battles of Krithia.
 In the Second Battle, the 14th Sikhs were in reserve as the Anzacs attacked.
-In the Third Battle, the 29th India Brigade under Maj-Gen Herbert Cox attacked along Gully Spur and Gully Ravine; the Sikhs, advancing along the Gully floor, suffered especially heavily.
+In the Third Battle, the 29th Indian Brigade under Major General Herbert Cox attacked along Gully Spur and Gully Ravine; the Sikhs, advancing along the Gully floor, suffered especially heavily.
 The bombardment had been inadequate and the Turkish defences were intact.
 'The result was that, though the 14th Sikhs on the right flank pushed on despite losses amounting to three-fourths of their effectives, the centre of the Brigade could make no headway'.

 In 29 August Indian Brigade was secretly moved from Helles to ANZAC Cove, but were greeted by shellfire on landing on 5 August, and part of the 14th Sikhs had to wait until the next night to land.
 They then took part in the Battle of Sari Bair on 7 August alongside Australian troops, all under Cox's command.
 Palin commanded one of the four attacking columns, but like Cox and the other commanders was provided with no staff and the objectives set for them were beyond attainment.
 14th Sikhs got onto Rhododendron Spur and made contact with 4th Australian Brigade on their flank.
 The Australians were ordered to go on with the Sikhs and assault Hill 305 (Koja Chemen Tepe), but it was found to be impossible.
 In the subsequent attempt to capture Hill 60, the artillery preparation was again inadequate, casualties were very heavy, and the objective remained untaken.

 Hill 60 was the last major British attack of the Gallipoli campaign.
 The fighting settled down to trench warfare until the British evacuated the peninsula in December 1915 and January 1916.
 Total casualties for the 14th Sikhs during the Gallipoli campaign were 264 killed and 840 wounded – more than the normal establishment of the regiment.
-Palin however survived, and when Cox was wounded, Palin was promoted to Temporary Brigadier-General on 25 September 1915 to succeed him.
+Palin, however, survived, and when Cox was wounded, Palin was promoted to the temporary rank of brigadier general on 25 September 1915 to succeed him.